drasi-project/docs/docs/content/concepts/reactions/_index.md

 ### Services

-The `services` field configures the definition of the serivce(s) of a Reaction.
+The `services` field configures the definition of the service(s) of a Reaction.
 At the moment, a service must be defined for any ReactionProvider.
 For each `service`, there are four fields that you can configure:
 - `image`
   - `image` is a required field and you can specify the image to use for this Reaction service here.
     - (NOTE: Drasi assumes that the image lives in the same registry that you used when you executed `drasi init`).